Lee Yoo-young: Personal life

+Relationships

-In December 2016, Lee was confirmed to be in a relationship with Yourself and Yours (2016) co-star Kim Joo-hyuk until his death on October 30, 2017 in a traffic collision.
+In December 2016, Lee was confirmed to be in a relationship with her co-star Kim Joo-hyuk from the movie Yourself and Yours (2016) until his death on October 30, 2017, in a traffic collision.

 On February 6, 2023, it was confirmed that Lee was dating a non-celebrity boyfriend.
+In July 2024, it was revealed that Lee had secretly registered her marriage in May and is currently expecting a child.
+On September 4, it was announced that Lee gave birth to a daughter in August.